 - Lost wages resulting from the unnecessarily invasive treatments,

 - Costs associated with wrongful death, including loss of support, loss of consortium and funeral expenses.

-Contact Our Dedicated Medical Malpractice Lawyers to Schedule a Free Consultation to Discuss Your Delayed Cancer Diagnosis Claim Today
+Contact Our Dedicated Fort Lauderdale Delayed Cancer Diagnosis Lawyers to Schedule a Free Consultation

 If you believe you suffered harm, or lost a loved one, because of a delayed cancer diagnosis in Fort Lauderdale or elsewhere in South Florida, call our offices today or fill out this online form to schedule a free initial consultation to discuss your options.
 Our lawyers are also available to come to your South Florida hospital or home to discuss your case if you are not feeling well enough to travel to our offices.
 Remember, under Florida law, you generally have only two years to file a medical malpractice claim for compensation related to your delayed cancer diagnosis, so contact our team as soon as possible so that we can go to work in your case.

-Frequently Asked Questions About Fort Lauderdale Delayed Cancer Diagnosis Claims
+Frequently Asked Questions About Delayed Cancer Diagnosis Claims in Florida

 The answer to this question depends upon the facts and circumstances of your case.
 One of the primary issues in your case will be determining who was at fault for the misdiagnosis.
 This can be the doctor, a radiologist charged with reading lab results, or even the lab that may have misplaced or mixed up your results.